mwidjaja1/3pfl/README.md

 - You must logged into the game and be part of our the team for the past 7 days.
 - You must have been active, using your role's definition of active, during the past 7 days.
   - For Amateur: Trading cards and/or having some form of a positive interaction with the team.
   - For Pro: Being active on team chat and/or being a member of the 3PFL Discord.
-And also, what amateur requires.
 - You must meet the current trophy minimum or have above 1700 trophies, whichever is currently lower.
 - Did not violate a team rule in the past 2 seasons.